Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ## Introduction

 I started to record what I ate every day in July 2022 by a very incidental chance.
-Since then, I spent most of my time in Hong Kong (HK) until I moved to Austin in July 2023.
-From my experience in HK, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
-However, my life and food patterns in HK were too complicated and unpredictable to verify this hypothesis.
+Since then, I spent most of my time in Hong Kong until I moved to Austin in July 2023.
+From my experience in Hong Kong, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
+However, my life and food patterns in Hong Kong were too complicated and unpredictable to verify this hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.

-It is worth noting that I have full discretion to record every meal, causing potential discrepancies and biases.
+When recording meals, there are potential discrepancies and biases due to my discretion.
 For example, if I have a brunch (at 10:00) and an afternoon tea (at 16:00), sometimes I may record them as breakfast and lunch, but I may also record them as lunch and dinner.
 Another discrepancy is the vague distinction between snacks and meals.
 If I consider 10 g popcorn as a snack, should I consider 11 g as a meal?
 If so, then what about 10.1 g, 10.11 g, or 10 g rice, etc.?

 Beyond the discrepancies, I am not very confident in the predictive accuracy for two additional reasons.
 First, the data set is small.